Kensington mortgage customer ratings

 Star ratings based on a June 2019 Which? survey of 3,574 members of the general public, in which 39 people told us they had their mortgage with Kensington.
 Where no rating is given the sample size was too small.

 What kinds of mortgages does Kensington offer?

-Kensington specialises in mortgages for people who struggle to borrow from mainstream lenders, for example those with bad credit.
+As a specialist lender, Kensington focuses on mortgages for people who struggle to borrow from mainstream lenders, for example those with bad credit.